 Players from the West are often stunned when I tell them that 90% of all college teams (and therefore 90% of all college players) are at schools that are east of Colorado.
 And when you combine that statistic with the fact that 75% of all teams are at Div.
 II, Div.
 III or NAIA schools, all of a sudden, you find there just aren't that many options on the West Coast.
 And when you consider that many of the Div.
-I teams in the West are power house programs, suddenly getting recruited or getting a scholarship here becomes a whole lot harder.
+I teams in the West are nationally ranked programs, getting recruited or getting a scholarship here becomes a whole lot harder.
 We have tons of excellent softball players from Washington to Arizona.
-But there just aren't that many colleges--even for the smart kids who will consider different types of programs--D-II, NAIA, D-III.
+But there just aren't that many colleges--even for the smart kids who will consider different types of programs---D-II, NAIA, D-III.

 • Be as open as you can be.
 That includes looking at different regions of the country, different types of colleges, and different ways to pay for your college • Don't assume anything.
-If your coach says he or she will "take care of it for you," you'd better say, "Thanks--any help you can give will be awesome, but I'm in charge of my college search." • Be prepared to adjust your expectations to fit your reality.
+If your travel coach says he or she will "take care of it for you," you can say, "thanks!
+Any help you can give will be awesome, but I'm in charge of my college search." • Be prepared to adjust your expectations to fit your reality.
 Staying on the West Coast may mean not getting scholarship money or it may mean playing at an NAIA program rather than at a Div.
 I school. • When you start your college search, do not just write the top 20 Div.
 I programs in the country.
 Write a bunch of smaller D-I's, D-II's, NAIA's and some D-III's as well.
 Don't wait for the big schools to say, "No Thanks!" before contacting other programs.
-If you do, you may find those schools have already identified their prospects, and you're just plain out of luck.
-Many smart recruits will soon figure out that they might as well not bother writing UCLA or Arizona State or Texas A&M. They should head right for those schools where the coaches are almost certain to go "Wow!" when they get their video and packet!
-I have found that while more D-I schools are recruiting regionally, more D-II and NAIA and even D-III schools will respond to inquiries from West Coast players than they ever would in the past.
-So there's still the chance for you to find a great competitive college team.
+If you do, you may find those schools have already identified their prospects, and you're just plain out of luck. • Some smart recruits will figure out that they might as well not bother writing UCLA or Arizona State or Texas A&M. They should head right for those schools where the coaches are almost certain to go "Wow!" when they get their video and packet!
+I have found that while more D-I schools are recruiting regionally, more D-II and NAIA and even D-III schools will respond to inquiries from West Coast players than they would in the past.
+So, you still can find a great competitive college team.
 It just might not be at the D-I level. • Be proactive.
 Until a coach calls you and asks you to come for a visit--giving you specific dates--you should not take her interest for granted.
 Make your follow-up phone calls, and show coaches how interested you really are.
 Whether they're in Kentucky, Kansas or California, you need to let them know you're serious about their programs.
 And if they're not responding....move on.
 (This will really be true for you once summer is over.)

 If you have excellent competitive experience, that's a real plus.
 But for most athletes, this alone by itself is not going to get you recruited.
 If you're not willing to put yourself out there, market yourself, and prove to coaches you really want to play in college, just remember, there are kids in Florida, Illinois, New Jersey and Texas who are more than willing to take your spot on the collegiate field!
 And it's a lot easier for coaches to see these players at local and regional tournaments!
-The moral of this story is...if you insist on "holding out"--for a big name school or a D-I school or a big scholarship---you may be left holding the bag!
+The moral of this story is...if you insist on "holding out"---for a big name school or a D-I school or a big scholarship---you may be left holding the bag!